 After reviewing many MLM companies and their business opportunities, I have seen through how they all work.
 I will explain it here very simply.

-And yet, distributors are not rewarded even when they work so hard to recruit people under them, because you have to move up a lot in the ranks, in order to see any substantial earnings.
-While you and the people you recruit keep feeding $100 per month each to the company, and get nothing back.
+And yet, distributors are not rewarded even when they work very hard to recruit people under them, because you have to move up a lot in the ranks, in order to see any substantial earnings.

 Having said that, I recognise there are people who thrive on the MLM structure, and are able to make a profit out of it.
 If you are passionate about Nu Skin and believe it will work for you, check out one way to scale up your business.